 Methadone is an opioid agonist, meaning that it binds to opioid receptors and produces the natural response.
 It’s often used as a pain medication but has been approved by the Food and Drug Administration to treat opioid addiction and heroin withdrawals.

+What does methadone do?
 In terms of addiction recovery, the use of methadone fits into a program of medication-assisted treatment.
 Since it’s an opioid, it binds to the same receptors that ignite the cravings associated with heroin and other opioids.

 This allows the body to ween through the withdrawal process without exposing the individual to the actual drug to which they were addicted.
 It might come in the form of liquid, pill, or powder.